CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab7.1.md

 b.	**Units by Supplier:** This is the dataset we created using T-SQL.
 c.	**DataflowsStagingWarehouse:** This is the staging warehouse which is created by default.
 We did not use this as we did not stage data.
 d.	**DataflowsStagingLakehouse:** This is the staging lakehouse which is created by default.
 We did not use this as we did not stage data.
-7. Click the **arrow next to Auto-create report button.** Notice there are two options, Auto-create report and Create a blank report.
-Let’s try auto-creating, so select **Auto-create report.**.
+7. Click the **arrow next to the Auto-create report button**.
+Notice there are two options, Auto-create report and Create a blank report.
+Let’s try auto-creating, so select **Auto-create report**.

     ![](../media/Lab_7.5.png)

-8. Power BI will start auto creating the report.
-Notice there is an option to Pre-select data, if we choose too.
+8. Power BI will start auto-creating the report.
+Notice there is an option to Pre-select data if we choose to.
 Once the report is ready, a dialog appears on the top right of the screen.
-Select **View report now.**
+Select **View report now**.

     ![](../media/Lab_7.6.png)

    >**Checkpoint:** You will have a report which looks like the screenshot below.
 There are a few KPIs and some trend visuals.
 This is a good start if you are analyzing a new model and need a jumpstart.
-   >**Note:** Notice on the top menu, you have the option to Edit the report or view some of the data as tables.
+   >**Note:** Notice on the top menu, that you have the option to Edit the report or view some of the data as tables.
 Feel free to explore these options.

 9. Let’s save this report.
-From the top menu, select **Save.**
+From the top menu, select **Save**.
 10. Save your report dialog opens.
 Name the report as **rpt_Sales_Auto_Report**
-    >**Note:** we are prefixing report name with rpt which is short for report.
+    >**Note:** We are prefixing the report name with rpt which is short for the report.
-11. Make sure the report is saved in your workspace, **FAIAD_<username>.**
+11. Make sure the report is saved in your workspace, **FAIAD_<username>**.
-12. Select **Save.**
+12. Select **Save**.

     ![](../media/Lab_7.7.png)

     >**Note:** Auto-created report may look different for you as it is “auto-created”.
 It also depends on the relationships and measures you created in the previous lab (Lab 6).
-    Above screenshot is how the auto-created report **may** look if you created all the relationships and measures including the optional relationships (Lab 6).
+    The above screenshot is how the auto-created report **may** look if you created all the relationships and measures including the optional relationships (Lab 6).
-    Below screenshot is how the auto-created report **may** look if you skipped creating the optional relationships and measures (Lab 6).
+    The below screenshot is how the auto-created report **may** look if you skipped creating the optional relationships and measures (Lab 6).

     ![](../media/Lab_7.8.png)